websterguy/pf2e-manual-action-tracker/README.md

   - Stunned count is **not** removed from the condition counter when applied to lock out actions.
 - The module sets all actions and reactions as used/unavailable on combat start and resets actions and reactions on turn start.

+Usage

+Click an unused action to mark one as used.
+Used actions will be grouped together.
+Right click a used action to restore it as unused.
+Click the add button to add one to the max actions or reactions.
+Shift+click the add button to remove one from the max actions or reactions.

 ## Donations

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y5TH8DM)